TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-setuplistener-and-loadbalancer.md

 <!--issueDescription-->

-Below Steps can help you setup your Listener and Load Balancer for Availability Groups <br>
+Below Steps can help you <b> setup your Listener and Load Balancer for Availability Groups <b>

 <!--/issueDescription-->